Oil at highest since March on lower U.S. inventories, recovering demand

-TOKYO (Reuters) - Oil rose on Thursday to its highest since March, supported by lower U.S. crude inventories, OPEC-led supply cuts and recovering demand as governments ease restrictions on people’s movements imposed due to the coronavirus crisis.
+LONDON (Reuters) - Oil rose on Thursday to its highest since March, supported by lower U.S. crude inventories, OPEC-led supply cuts and recovering demand as governments ease restrictions on people’s movements imposed due to the coronavirus crisis.

-Crude prices have slumped in 2020, with global benchmark Brent hitting a 21-year low below $16 in April as demand collapsed.
-With fuel use rising and mounting signs that the supply glut is being tackled, Brent has since more than doubled.
+Crude prices have slumped in 2020, with global benchmark Brent hitting a 21-year low below $16 a barrel in April as demand collapsed.
+With fuel use rising and more signs that the supply glut is being tackled, Brent has since more than doubled.

-“With supply being managed through the compliance among OPEC+ and demand recovering in North Asia, particularly in China, things are moving in the right direction in terms of supporting oil prices,” said Victor Shum of IHS Markit.
+“Global supply has been curtailed to a great degree,” said Rystad Energy analyst Paola Rodriguez Masiu.
+“We are on a clear path to a gradual recovery now.”

 In the latest sign of a supply glut easing, U.S. crude inventories USOILC=ECI fell by 5 million barrels last week.
 Analysts had expected an increase.
+[EIA/S]

+At the same time, there is evidence of recovering fuel use.
+British airline easyJet (EZJ.L) plans to restart some flights on June 15, pointing to higher jet fuel demand.

-Physical crude markets, at historic lows just weeks ago as demand collapsed, are also rebounding.
-In the Brent market, the structure is pointing to supplies becoming more constrained.
-LCOc1-LCOc7.
+Physical crude markets, at historic lows just weeks ago, are also rising. <CRU/E>

 “It is now abundantly clear that the market is tightening and crude prices are rebounding as demand returns,” said analysts at JBC Energy.